Jrogbaaa/The-Way/README.md

 - 🛡️ **Error Handling**: Graceful error handling and fallbacks for API failures

+- 🎬 **Free Video Generation**:
+  - Image to Video conversion using Replicate's Stable Video Diffusion
+  - Simple one-click interface to animate any image
+  - Optimized for quality with minimal user configuration

 ## Navigation Structure

 The application has been organized for intuitive access to all features:

 - **Dashboard**: View activity summary and recent content
+- **Photo Editor**: Edit and enhance photos using AI
 - **Image Creator**: Create custom images with various AI models
   - All models are accessible from this section
   - Includes Cristina, Jaime, and SDXL models